BulkSecurityGeneratorProjectV2/yashin-luo__gitee-plugin/README.md

-## This repository was move to jenkinsci https://github.com/jenkinsci/gitee-plugin
+## This repository has been moved to jenkinsci https://github.com/jenkinsci/gitee-plugin

 # Table of Contents
 - [Introduction](#introduction)